-During April we see our ‘Snakes Head’ fritillaries flowering, alongside more daffodils and narcissi.
+During April we see our ‘Snakes Head’ fritillaries flowering, alongside the daffodils and narcissi.

 Now is the time to prune any winter and early spring shrubs that are finishing flowering, or any evergreen shrubs and hedging.

 As the soil is warming up it will be o.k. to sow hardy annual seeds straight outdoors into the borders.
 Children love to help in the garden and easy hardy annuals will give you and them a lot of pleasure when they flower.
-Poppies and other wild flowers will also be popular this year to commemorate the start of the First World War Centenary.
-Grass seed will germinate readily too, so patch up any worn or dead places by giving them a really good raking, sow a little grass seed on the prepared spots, brush it in lightly and top off with a little fresh soil or compost.
+Flowers that attract bees to feed on them are very popular.
+Grass seed will germinate readily too, so patch up any worn or dead places in your lawn by giving it a really good raking, sow a little grass seed on the prepared spots, brush it in lightly and top off with a little fresh soil or compost.

 Lawns will also benefit from a dressing of spring and summer fertiliser.
 Be especially careful though to follow the instructions on the packet, as many accidents of scorched and burnt grass happen if it is not washed into the soil.